Haydar

-Haydar (حيدر), also spelt Hajdar, Hayder, Heidar, Haider, Heydar, Hyder, and other variants, is an Arabic male given name, also used as a surname, meaning "lion".
+Haydar (حيدر), also spelt Hajdar, Hayder, Haidar, Heidar, Haider, Heydar, Hyder, and other variants, is an Arabic male given name, also used as a surname, and means an epithet for "lion".

 In Islamic tradition, the name is primarily associated with Ali ibn Abi Talib (first Shia Imam and fourth Rashidun Caliph), the son-in-law and cousin of Muhammad, who was nicknamed "Haydar".

-The variants Hyder and Hyderi (حیدری) are Urdu variants used predominantly by Muslims in South Asia.
+The variant Hyder (حیدر) is an Urdu variant used predominantly by Muslims in South Asia.